 Beaver Brook Farms, Lyme

-It took some doing, but Hoang has finally convinced me that a warm and sunny lazy summer’s day at the beach is a worthwhile and wonderful thing to relish.
-And I, on the flipside, have done the same convincing Hoang that stops along the way to sample some of Connecticut’s finest foods.
-What a day…
+It took some doing, but Hoang has finally convinced me that a warm and sunny lazy summer day at the beach is a worthwhile and wonderful pursuit.
+And I, on the flipside, have convinced her that stops along the way to sample some of Connecticut’s cheese is equally worthwhile.
+True love.

-We hit Bishop’s Orchards in the morning for some wake-up wine sampling (CTMQ Visit here) then drove the backroads of Lyme to find Sankow’s Beaver Brook Farms.
-My innate sense of recall for previously traveled roads sprung up as I remembered exactly how to get to where we were going because I had passed the road it’s on heading to the trailhead of one of my very first CT400(825) hikes (Nayantaquit Trail here).
+We hit Bishop’s Orchards in the morning for some wake-up wine sampling, then drove the backroads of Lyme to find Sankow’s Beaver Brook Farms.
+My innate sense of recall for previously traveled roads sprung up as I remembered exactly how to get to where we were going because I had passed the road it’s on heading to the trailhead of one of my very first CFPA hikes – The Nayantaquit Trail.

 We arrived and found the place mostly deserted, but entered the salesroom and began poking around.
-Beaver Brook has a rather extensive collection of dairy items for sale, but not only that, they make stuff from their sheep’s wool.
+Beaver Brook has a rather extensive collection of dairy items for sale, and not only that, they make stuff from their sheeps’ wool.

 Beaver Brook Farm has been home to the Sankow family since 1917.
 Situated on one hundred and seventy-five acres in Lyme, CT, it was originally worked as a dairy farm.
 In 1984, Stan and Suzanne Sankow introduced their first sheep, Sherry and Ding, to the farm.
 In 2002, they re-introduced cattle to the farm.
 It is now a sheep and cow dairy farm producing goods of the highest quality.

 The farm makes and sells artisanal sheep and cow’s milk cheeses as well as yogurts, milk and gelato.
 The Wool Shop features hand-spun wool garments including socks, scarves, sweaters, hats, vests and blankets.
 They also sell yarn made from their own wool.
-They offer fresh lamb meats at their farm store beside homemade entrees such as white bean chili and lamb curry stew.
-(Points for uniqueness there!)
+They offer fresh lamb meat at their farm store along with homemade entrees such as white bean chili and lamb curry stew.
+(Points for uniqueness!)

 But let’s focus on the cheese.
 The following is excerpted from a 2003 New York Times article: